apiumtech/force-front/README.md

 force-front
 ===========

+### Add Dependencies
+Make sure you have bower and npm installed, then run

+> npm install && bower install

+to install all dependencies

-### Add test file
+### Add new class & its test
+To generate the class and its test class, run the following command
 > grunt gentest:<path_to_implementation_class>

-this command will generate a test class for the implement class if the test class doesn't exist.
-If the implement class doesn't exist it will create both files
+it will generate a test class for the implement class if the test class doesn't exist.
+If the implement class doesn't exist it will create both files.
+The file will be added to GIT automatically.

-### May 8 2015
-* Installed bower for some front-end dependencies
-* Run
+### Adding route for a module

+Run the following command to generate routes.js class:

+> grunt genroute:<module_name>

+It will generate a routes.js file in /app/modules/<module_name>/ folder

+### LESS files

+LESS files in all modules will be compiled automatically when

+> grunt build

+or

-  > npm i
+> grunt testAndBuild

+or

-  > bower install
+> grunt buildCss

-  before doing anything

-### March 26 2015
-* Removed dependencies to force-design

-### March 9 2015
-* Added LinQ JS for NodeJS (https://github.com/mihaifm/linq)

-### March 6 2015
-* Please remove the content of /__server/fakeDb.json before doing functional test.
-* If running grunt dev-server gets any issue because fakeDb.json doesn't exist please just run grunt dev-server again.

-### March 2 2015
-* Added Jquery Datatables JS library (https://datatables.net) for client side
-* Added Node-datatable (https://github.com/jpravetz/node-datatable) library for server side processing of Datatables
-* Please run npm install to ensure having all dependencies installed.

-### Feb 17 2015
-* To run on server, use: grunt dev-server express-keepalive &

-### Feb 10 2015
-* Latest LESS file is built when run the fake server
+is run

-* If font is missing, please copy 'fonts' folder in /assets/css folder to /build folder
+### Run project

+> grunt dev-server

 ### Feb 09 2015
 * jQuery version 1.8.x getting issue with drag and drop.
 The error can be fixed by the installed jquery using npm install (already in package.json)